ch1ago/bdd/README.md

 ## Bdd

-Bdd brings cucumber-style Given/When/Then/And/But steps for RSpec examples
+Bdd brings you cucumber-style Given/When/Then/And/But test reports

 ### Status